binaryphile/concorde/README.md

 representation2="an\ item  another\ item"
 ```

-Either form, quoted or escaped, is acceptable.
+Either form shown above, quoted or escaped, is acceptable.

 Notice that the representations above are simply the string form of what
 appears between the parentheses in array declarations.
 In fact, an array
-representation should be usable in the form:
+representation should be usable in the statement:

 ``` bash
 eval "array=( $representation )"
 ```

 For the most part, an array representation is equivalent to the portion
-of `declare -p`'s output from inside the parentheses, minus the
+inside the parentheses of `declare -p`'s output, minus the bracketed
-bracketed indices.
+indices.

-`repr` returns the escaped form, rather than quoted, and without indices
+`repr` returns the escaped form, rather than quoted, and without
-(normal array declarations allow numerical indices in literals).
-Therefore concorde can't preserve the indexing of sparse arrays, since
+indices.
+Therefore concorde can't preserve the indexing of sparse
-those require the inclusion of indices.
+arrays, since those require that indices be preserved.

 The following are both examples of valid array literals: